saurontech/USB-4604-BE-linux-driver/misc/udev/readme.txt

 2. Writing a udev.rule
 	we provide three examples for your reference:
-	1. the ‘99-usb4604be-fixed-usbsocket.rule’
+	1. the '99-usb4604be-fixed-usbsocket.rule'
-		this example shows how one can assign a fixed name ‘ttyFixed*’ to the devices, which are connected to a given USB socket on you PC.
+		This example shows how one can assign a fixed name ‘ttyFixed*’ to the devices, which are connected to a given USB socket on you PC.
 		Please change the value of ‘KERNELS’ according to the udev info provided by command udevadm

-	2. the ‘99-usb4604-fixed-serialnum.rule’
+	2. the '99-usb4604-fixed-serialnum.rule'
-		this example shows how one can assign a fixed name to a spacific usb-4604-be device. this rule file defines a static name as ttyFA* for the USB-4604-BE device with the serial number: "A013452110" and the name ttyFB* to the device with serial number:"N126584772" Please adjust the serial numbers according to the output of the udevadm command.
+		This example shows how one can assign a fixed name to a spacific usb-4604-be device.
+		This rule file defines a static name as ttyFA* for the USB-4604-BE device with the serial number: "A013452110" and the name ttyFB* to the device with serial number:"N126584772" Please adjust the serial numbers according to the output of the udevadm command.

-	3. the ‘99-usb4604-fixed-serialnum-usbsocket.rule’
+	3. the '99-usb4604-fixed-serialnum-usbsocket.rule'
-		this example combines the previous 2 examples and assign a fixed name only when a specific device is connected to a specific serial socket.
+		This example combines the previous 2 examples and assign a fixed name only when a specific device is connected to a specific serial socket.

+	4. the '99-usb4604be-fixed-serialnum-init-mode.rule'
+		This example is an addition to '99-usb4604-fixed-serialnum.rule', initiating the serial mode(RS-232/422/485) accoding to ones desire.

 	If one desires to write its own rule, it is very important to notice that a rule can only combine attributes of the child and one parent.
 	If the attributs are spreaded over multiple parents, one must use ENV{} to create environment variables to combine multiple rules.